 Little Lagoon, 3 kilometres outside Denham, is an idyllic spot for fishing, swimming, canoeing and kite-boarding.
 Linked to the sea by a small tidal channel, this pristine tranquil waterway is a natural nursery for many fish species.
-There are shade shelters, toilets and BBQs around the lagoon shore.
+There are shade shelters, toilets and BBQs around the lagoon shoreline.

-Probably everyone has heard of the Monkey Mia Dolphins, who seldom miss coming in for their morning snack of fish up to three times before 12 noon in the shallows of the Monkey Mia bay.
+Probably everyone has heard of the Monkey Mia dolphins, who seldom miss coming in for their morning snack of fish up to three times before 12 noon, in the shallows of the Monkey Mia bay.
 Monkey Mia is a special reserve attracting a small entrance fee, and comprises of a marine exhibit and theatrette, playing documentary and educational videos on the marine life in the area.

-The Wildlife Rangers monitor the health of the Indo-Pacific Bottlenose Dolphins of the area and supervises their feeding program to ensure they retain their hunting and survival skills.
-Interaction with humans is kept to a minimum, although the Dolphins appear to want to play!
-We saw up to 20 Dolphins cruise into the shallow waters during our visit.
+The wildlife rangers monitor the health of the Indo-Pacific bottlenose dolphins of the area and supervises their feeding program to ensure they retain their hunting and survival skills.
+Interaction with humans is kept to a minimum, although the dolphins appear to want to play!
+We saw up to 20 dolphins cruise into the shallow waters during our visit.

 Just outside the entrance to the National Park is the Peron Homestead that provides a self-guided walking trail to explore the history of a working sheep station.
-You can also enjoy the green lawns, BBQ or just relax in the station’s Artesian hot tub.
+You can also enjoy the green lawns, BBQ or just relax in the station’s artesian hot tub.